mne-tools/mne-cpp/doc/gh-pages/pages/learn/headmonitoring.md

 ---
 # Real time Head Monitoring

 This guide gives introductions on how to enable and use real-time head monitoring during your measurement.
 Prerequisitory are enabled head position indicator (HPI) coils.
 These are coils, driven at a specific frequency, that help estimating the current head position.
-A general explanation about the method can be found in the appendix of this guide.

-## Prerequisories
+## Prerequisite

 Before you can vosualize the head movement during your measurement you have to make sure two things: